FollowMyVote/StakeWeightedVoting/README.md

 - The `StubBackend` folder contains a dummy server daemon which the application will connect to.
 This daemon should be running before launching the application
 - The `VotingApp` folder contains the voting application itself

+See [Architecture](Architecture.md) for more information on how the components interact.

 ## Build Instructions
 ### Dependencies:
 - [Cap'n Proto](https://capnproto.org) 0.5.3+